Sylius/Sylius-Docs/bundles/SyliusReviewBundle/forms.rst

 Forms
 =====

-The bundle ships with a default review type, that should be inherited by your application's specific review type.
+The bundle is shipped with a default review type, that should be inherited by your application's specific review type.

 Review form
 -----------

-The review form type can be used wherever you need, buy using form factory.
-Its name depends on passed ``$subject`` parameter in constructor, which should correspond with your reviewable entity name.
+The review form type can be used wherever you need, by using form factory.
+Its name depends on passed ``$subject`` parameter in constructor, which should correspond to your reviewable entity name.

 .. code-block:: php